fuller717/photometry/README.md

 2. Run fancyPlot_portable to see individual data:
 -	Needs scripts ‘getStates’ and ‘plotStates’
--	You might need to fit a modified curve to the data
+-	You might need to fit a modified curve to the data.
+Use the curve fitting app to do this.
--	Remember to save your fitted model as ‘coeff_mouseName.mat’)
+-	Remember to save your fitted model as ‘coeff_mouseName.mat’ (where mouseName is the name of your datafile)

 3. Run segmentData:
 -	Needs scripts ‘group_z_project_vector’, ‘baseline2’ and to ‘segmentFunction’ work